driver training

 Skidding: When stopping the car in an emergency you need to brake firmly and progressively to slow the wheels as quickly as possible, almost to the point where the wheels may lock but not enough for it to actually happen.
 If you do lock the wheels and you skid it will take longer to stop.
 If you are skidding it may be necessary to release the foot-brake for a split second and re-apply them.
 Hopefully the second time round you won’t skid!
 If the road is wet or you are on gravel the wheels may lock up sooner as the tyre loses grip, so the braking pressure may not be as hard as on a good firm dry surface.
 If you are driving on mud, snow or ice where it is virtually impossible to brake firmly, you may have to pump the brakes, quickly braking-releasing-braking-releasing and braking again, each time the car slows a little.
 This is known as cadence braking and is an extreme form of braking.
 Some cars are equipped with ABS, which is an Anti-locking Braking System.
 Basically if you brake extremely hard a sensor triggers the system into applying and releasing the brakes very, very fast.
 The point of which, means, that the wheels should not ‘lock-up’ as described above, and should allow you to steer whilst braking.
 The ABS being triggered has a distinctive noise, if you hear it don’t release the pressure on the brake as the system is just doing it’s job.
 It doesn’t mean you can stop any quicker than a car without ABS but will enable you to steer whilst braking heavily.
 It is possible for a car even with ABS to lose grip if the surface driven on is very slippery or loose.
 You should be guided by your vehicle’s handbook, or manual as to what kind of braking system you have and what type of braking style should be applied.
 If the rear wheels of a car lose grip the car may actually start to slide sideways as the rear of the car tries to ‘overtake’ the front which is braking with better effect.
 Try and steer into the skid, so if the rear is going to your right, steer right a little.
 Try not to steer too much as you are likely to over correct and spin the other way!

 Engine braking: You have your handbrake, which basically pulls the back brakes on to stop the car rolling away when your stationary.
 You have your foot-brake as described above.
 There is another kind of braking called ‘engine braking’.
 Have you noticed that when you take your foot off the gas pedal, the car starts to slow?
 Well when you do this, the fuel supply is reduced to the engine so it slows down, and slows the car along with it.
-This is why if your on a downhill slope and you override the Automatic gearbox and select a ‘low gear’, the engine helps hold the car back from going faster and faster.
+This is why if your on a downhill slope and you select a ‘low gear’, the engine helps hold the car back from going faster and faster.
 When we slow or stop a car whether it being gradual or in an emergency, the engine braking contributes a great deal in stabilising the car and helping it to slow in a controlled way.

 The Driver: When cars lose control it’s generally down to driver error.
 Learn how to recognise factors, which will affect either you or the handling of the car.
 Driving whilst tired or under the influence of drink or drugs is quite simply going to affect your reactions or ability to assess what the road ahead and is basically illegal.
 Some medicines carry warnings too that you must not drive if you taking that particular medication.
 If your reactions are not up to their usual speed, for example maybe you have a cold, recognise it and adjust your speed to give you more time to react.
 That way you can avoid having to stop in an emergency in the first place.
 With regards to car handling, think about the road and weather conditions.
 Look at the roads surface and think about how your grip could be compromised.
 Think about how rain and ice affect the distances needed to stop.
 Look at the slope or camber of a road, will the car try and slide in a particular direction if you were to brake hard?
 Is there a lot of activity by pedestrians either side of the road, or cars trying to pull out of blind junctions?
 Sometimes other people will force you into taking some action to avoid an accident.
 If your looking for the clues of what is likely to happen next, and drive at a speed so that you can stop in the distance clear ahead, identify whether the road surface is going to affect your braking ability, you can avoid most ‘emergency stop’ situations in the first place by being ready.
 If you find it hard to do, then keep your speed down.